How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 Gmail on Desktop (Windows and Mac)

-Open the Email: Log in to Gmail and open the specific email conversation you want to save.
+1. Open the Email: Log into your Gmail account and open up the exact conversation you're trying to archive.

-Locate the "More" Menu: Look for the three vertical dots icon (⋮) in the top-right corner of the email container.
-Note: Do not click the three dots in your browser's toolbar; click the ones inside the email interface next to the reply button.
+2. Locate the "More" Menu: Find the three little vertical dots () hiding in the top-right corner of the email itself.
+Just a quick heads up: Don't click the dots in your Chrome browser menu; you want the ones right next to the reply button inside the actual email.

 Gmail on Mobile (Android and iOS)